derkiab/derkiab/README.md

 # Hello, my name is Derqui Sanhueza! 👋

 ## About Me
-I'm a Computer Science Engineering student with a Bachelor's degree in Science in Engineering.
+I'm a Computer Science Engineering student with a Bachelor's degree of Science in Engineering.
 I'm from the beautiful country of Chile. 🇨🇱

 My experience in the field of computer engineering is broad and diverse.
 I have had the opportunity to participate in all stages of a computer project, from the conception of the idea and economic assessment to its implementation and deployment.